 Outpatient Rehab for Heroin Abuse

+Outpatient treatment requires a high level of trust between the patient and the doctor.
+Most doctors will only agree to outpatient treatment if they know the patient well.
 Outpatient rehab includes pharmacological treatments, behavioral, treatments or a combination of both.
 Speak with your doctor to see if outpatient treatment is right for you or your loved one.

 Dual Diagnosis Treatments